Rayonier (NYSE:RYN) Issues FY 2021 Earnings Guidance

-Rayonier (NYSE:RYN) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+Rayonier (NYSE:RYN) updated its FY 2021 earnings guidance on Wednesday.
 The company provided EPS guidance of $0.510-$0.570 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.400.
 The company issued revenue guidance of -.

-Rayonier (NYSE:RYN) last released its quarterly earnings data on Wednesday, August 4th.
-The real estate investment trust reported $0.22 earnings per share for the quarter, beating the consensus estimate of $0.10 by $0.12.
-The firm had revenue of $291.40 million during the quarter, compared to the consensus estimate of $211.33 million.
-Rayonier had a return on equity of 3.16% and a net margin of 8.74%.
-The firm’s quarterly revenue was up 49.0% on a year-over-year basis.
-During the same period in the previous year, the company posted $0.11 earnings per share.
-On average, research analysts anticipate that Rayonier will post 0.56 earnings per share for the current fiscal year.

-Several research firms recently weighed in on RYN.
-Zacks Investment Research downgraded Rayonier from a buy rating to a hold rating and set a $40.00 price objective for the company. in a report on Tuesday, July 13th.
-BMO Capital Markets lifted their price objective on Rayonier from $32.00 to $36.00 and gave the company a market perform rating in a report on Monday, May 10th.
+Several equities analysts have commented on the stock.
+Zacks Investment Research lowered shares of Rayonier from a buy rating to a hold rating and set a $40.00 price target on the stock. in a research note on Tuesday, July 13th.
+BMO Capital Markets increased their price target on shares of Rayonier from $32.00 to $36.00 and gave the company a market perform rating in a research note on Monday, May 10th.

 About Rayonier